Senzing/ibm-icp4d-guide/README.md

     senzing-package-r6z86                                             0/1     Completed   0          4m29s
     ```

-    Note that the job took four and a half minutes to complete.
+    Note that the job in the example took four and a half minutes to complete.

 1. Optional: To inspect the `/opt/senzing` volume, run a Senzing debug image.